maritimeconnectivity/g1128-msr-service-specification/service-specification.md

-The ***XmlInterface*** interface allows service providers and consumers to interact with the MSR in order to retrieve and manipulate the data on the registered service instance XML documents.
-A service provider should only be able to access information about all registered service instances but should only be allowed to alter/delete data related to services it provides.
-Service consumers should only be allowed access operation to XML documents of the discovered instances.
-MSR administrator users however, are allowed to perform any data modifications.
+The ***XmlInterface*** interface allows service providers and consumers to interact with the MSR in order to retrieve and manipulate the data on the registered service Instances' XML documents.
+A service provider should be able to access information about all registered service Instances but should only be allowed to alter/delete data related to the services it provides.
+Service consumers on the other hand, should only be allowed access operations to XML documents of the discovered Instances.
+MSR administrator users, are allowed to perform any data modifications.

 ### Operation "getXmls"
 <!--